binaryphile/binaryphile.github.io/_posts/2018-08-05-approach-bash-like-a-developer-part-9-another-test.md

 return value of the last command.

 {% highlight bash %}
-rm -rf "$dir"
+rm "$file"
 {% endhighlight %}

-Now we clean up the file and directory.
+Now we clean up the file.

 The second test works the same as the first, but sets the file executable and runs it instead.
 This time we expect *false* from